NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Modelling Obstacles

-The pose ${^{\vec{q}_k}\mat{T}_{P}}$ describes the fixed point on the robot with respect to the reference frame of link $k$, and $\vec{p}_r$ is the origin of frame $P$.
+The pose ${^{\vec{q}_k}\mat{T}_{P}}$ a frame $P$ fixed to link $k$, with respect to the reference frame of link $k$, and whose origin is $\vec{p}_r$.
 The orientation of this frame is arbitrary, although the direction $\evec{n}$ is expressed in this frame, so we disregard the angular velocity component from the partial derivative in (\ref{eq:j0}).
 More details on calculating this Jacobian can be found in \cite{ets}.
 Our provided software package \cite{rtb} makes it trivial to calculate these Jacobians.

 Using (\ref{eq:j0}), we can now write

 and the rate of change of distance becomes